-With Uniswap, aka Uni, liquidity providers earn the pool’s trading fees when they are actively providing liquidity whilst risking dilution to bigger whales with worse wallets.
+With Uniswap, aka Uni, liquidity providers earn the pool’s trading fees when they are actively providing liquidity whilst risking dilution to bigger whales with badder wallets.
 With Sushi, liquidity providers earn the pool’s trading fees (like Uni), but with $SUSHI as the reward, making it possible for you to take your earned $SUSHI and stake it (allowing you to continuously earn rewards in the long run).
 This still means that your holdings and earnings are diluted gradually.

 At Supreme, our team believes that the early adopters who support you while you are still a lump of coal are the ones who should be especially rewarded.
 They should be rewarded for their higher risk appetite as well as their support of the project in its infancy stages and faith in the project as it grows.
 In addition, early supporters, campaigners, advocates, and investors should have a clear incentive to continue to nurture and grow the community.

 Much like Uni and Sushi, Supreme liquidity providers earn a portion of the pool’s trading fees (70%), with $HYPE as the reward. $HYPE will be issued as an ERC-20, but, unlike Uni & Sushi, initial liquidity providers who come on early earn a portion of the pool’s trading fees (30%) with $HYPEX.